 Tulkus are highly realized spiritual masters, those who have the ability to choose their rebirth where it will be most beneficial for the benefit of beings.
-The current Chhoje Tulku Rinpoche VIII is part of this long tradition.
+The H.E.
+Chhoje Tulku Rinpoche VIII is part of this long tradition.
 He was recognized at the age of one by His Holiness the 16th Karmapa and shortly thereafter by His Holiness Dudjom Rinpoche as an incarnation of the previous Chhoje Rinpoche VII, whose monastery was located in Chumur, Ladakh.

 His Holiness Dudjom Rinpoche also held the previous Drukpa Yongdzin Rinpoche in high esteem, as did many other great lamas.
 The previous Drukpa Yongdzin Rinpoche — the emanation of Milarepa –recognized his close disciple, the previous Chhoje Rinpoche, as the activity emanation of Rechungpa, Milarepa’s heart student.
 In a handwritten treatise that he formally signed and sealed, the 7th Yongdzin Rinpoche proclaimed that he, Chhoje Rinpoche and the Dharmapala Chakpa Melen were bound together by the common aspiration to support Yongdzin Rinpoche’s Dharma activities.
 This declaration shows us the connection and continuum from Milarepa and Rechungpa.